 Do not tow a trailer during break-in.
-See"New Vehicle Break-In" in the owner's manual.
+See the Owner Manual.

 The driver can lose control when pulling a trailer if the correct equipment is not used or the vehicle is not driven properly.
 For example, if the trailer is too heavy, the brakes may not work well - or even at all.
 The driver and passengers could be seriously injured.
 The vehicle may also be damaged; the resulting repairs would not be covered by the vehicle warranty.
 Pull a trailer only if all the steps in this section have been followed.
 Ask your dealer for advice and information about towing a trailer with the vehicle.